Catoctin Creek Rabble Rouser® Bottled In Bond Rye Whisky

 Distilled from 100% rye and bottled in bond, the Rabble Rouser differs from its cousin, Roundstone Rye, in that it is distilled at a lower proof, allowing lots of earthy goodness from the grain to come through in the spirit.
 The whisky is aged for four years, making it among the oldest craft whiskey in the United States presently, and twice the legal age requirement for "straight rye whiskey."

 "Where Roundstone Rye is sort of restrained and elegant," say Scott Harris, founder of the distillery, "Rabble Rouser is more unruly and vivacious."

-Look for it to knock your socks off with release four in February 2019.
+Look for it to knock your socks off with release five in February 2020.

 Suggested retail price $99 per bottle.
 50% ABV, 750 ml